stelligent/config-lint/README.md

 * Add variable interpolation for Terraform files
 * Update value_from to handle JSON return values
 * Create a Provider interface for AWS calls, create a mock for testing SecurityGroupLinter
-* Maybe assertions for every,some,none expressions should be renamed to expressions
 * Starting to have inconsistent naming in ops: is-true, is-false, has-properties vs. present, absent, empty, null
 * Add options to Assertion type, for things like 'ignore-case' for string compares?
 Or just use a regex?
 * Make FAILURE the default severity